Harry Potter Studio Tour – Make Sure to Take It in London

 Time to do a little shopping at Diagon Alley.

 But she definitely needs to pick up a wand and boy there are lots to choose from.

-The Broomstick Ride at Harry Potter Studio
+The Broomstick Ride

 One more thing.
 Lenore needs to learn to fly a broomstick and it appears that she is a natural as she zooms around Hogwarts like she’s being doing this all her life.

 I decide to give it a try as well.